boundlessgeo/geodroid-server/docs/source/data-service.rst

-.. _data-service:
+.. _boundless_android.data-service:

 ============
 Data Service
 ============

 The data service provides information about data that the server is publishing.
-See `Working with Data`_ for information about data configuration.
+See :doc:`working-with-data` for information about data configuration.

 List all data objects